andrasq/node-json-exec/README.md

 ### string = json_exec( encoder, dataObject )

 Use the encoder to stringify the data object according to the template.
 Missing values are not skipped, they're stringified as `null`.
+Properties that were not present in the template are omitted.

 Changelog
 ----------------

+- 0.1.2 - bug fixes, speedups
 - 0.1.0 - initial version with `json_comp` and `json_exec`